Home » Blog » Entrepreneurship » 5 Reasons Why Big Companies Use Domains Owned by Them

 It has to live its own life.
 Don’t let it become dependent on any extraneous brand or business model.

-In essence, everything we’ve discussed above was leading us to here.
+In essence, everything we’ve discussed above was leading us here.
 Your brand needs to be different.
 It needs to have a personality.
 A channel to communicate with its customers and advocates.

-And in order to have customers and advocates, your brand should make everyone that gets in touch with it to feel calm, to feel that they can put their trust in it.
+And in order to have customers and advocates, your brand should make everyone that gets in touch with it feel calm, to feel that they can put their trust in it.
 Period.

 To achieve all of that you really should try not to doom what you are trying to create from the very beginning.